hirsch88/generator-hirsch/README.md

     ```

 # Get Started
-1. Check out this fork to some local folder
-2. Install the generator from the local folder
+1. Install generator-hirsch
     ```
-    npm link
+    npm install -g generator-hirsch
     ```

-3. Create a new folder and change directory to it
+2. Create a new folder and change directory to it
     ```
     mkdir myApp
     cd myApp
     ```

-4. Run the generator
+3. Run the generator
     ```
     yo hirsch appname
     ```

+# Installing Packages

+When you generate the project it should run these commands, but if you notice missing packages, run these again:

+- ```npm install```
+- ```bower install```

 # Templating
 - `yo hirsch:module myModule`

-	Adds a new module to your project and also the karma tests
+	Adds a new module to your project and also the karma tesjs

+- `yo hirsch:constant myConstant`

+  Adds a new constant to your project

 - `yo hirsch:view myNewView`